deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Now *both* of them glared.

-"…I'll, uh," Burgess backed away, pointing generally over his shoulder.
+"...I'll, uh," Burgess backed away, pointing generally over his shoulder.
 "I'll see you at the start of Indoc, brother."

 "I'ma kick your ass worse than the PT."
 Adam warned him, though there was a hint of amusement under the warning.